Reflections on Work

 - The writer of Ecclesiastes ends his book with a wise conclusion: live in the light of the coming judgement (12:13-14).
 How will Jesus’ return resolve all the problems we saw in 2:15-23?

 Hint: in the book of Ecclesiastes, the word translated ‘meaningless’ literally means ‘like a mist’.
 In other words, work is temporary!
-And ‘under the sun’ means ‘in the current age’.
+And ‘under the sun’ means the period we’re living in now, before Jesus returns.
 Things won’t be like this forever!

 Pray for perseverance and wisdom in your own circumstances, as we await the return of Jesus.